johannesvollmer/johannesvollmer.github.io/_posts/2018-06-20-announcing-webgl-of-life.md

 For this purpose, I wrote a shader which transforms the current board pixel per pixel.
 This shader is rendered to a second texture, which afterwards contains the next generation.
 These textures are internally swapped after each generation.

-# Fattening the Cells
+## Fattening the Cells

 In the final app, each pixels contains more information than just a simple `on` or `off`, though.
 In RGB Textures, we have more space available to us.
 To simplify visualization and computation, the `green` channel of a pixel in the current board always caches the count its neighbours.
 Also, the `blue` channel stores the state of that cell in the previous generation.
 This enables interpolating between those two states, achieving a simple opacity transition, resulting in a smoother look.
+Also, while simulating, always interpolate between both generations exactly in the middle, to avoid flickering of cells that turn on and off every frame.
+This further smoothens the animation.

-# Painting the Texture
+## Painting the Texture

 Drawing cells on the board is done in JavaScript.
 This allows for complex board modifications in the future.
 Displaying the brush contents is achieved using SVG.

 # WebGL of Life

 Here's the finished app: [WebGL of Life](https://johannesvollmer.github.io/webgl-of-life/).

+## Features

+- Zoom in and out
+- Simulate cells in real time
+- Paint cells onto the board (click on the pen icon first)
+- Settings (click on the settings icon first)
+    - Custom rules
+    - Custom simulation speed
+    - Custom board size
+    - Show where a cell has been born or has died
+    - Show how many neighbours a cell has